GRAINS-Corn exceeds eight-year high on global supply worries

 By Tom Polansek

-CHICAGO, May 5 (Reuters) - Chicago Board of Trade corn futures set their highest price in more than eight-years on Wednesday as concerns over global supplies and strong demand fueled strong gains.
+CHICAGO, May 5 (Reuters) - Chicago Board of Trade corn futures touched their highest price in more than eight years on Wednesday as concerns over global supplies and strong demand continued to fuel strong gains.

+A blistering rally in the market has raised costs for global producers of corn-based ethanol and of meat made from livestock that consume the grain as feed.

-In the corn market, the biggest gains were in the December contract CZ1, which represents the U.S. crop that will be harvested this autumn, as farmers are focused on planting.
+The December contract CZ1, which represents the U.S. crop that will be harvested this autumn, posted the biggest gains in the latest surge.

-The corn market is "on mission to capture more acres" by using high prices to entice farmers to increase plantings, said Rich Feltes, head of market insights for broker RJ O'Brien.
+The market is on a "mission to capture more acres" by using high prices to entice farmers to increase corn plantings, said Rich Feltes, head of market insights for broker RJ O'Brien.

+An uptick in crop prices began last year as China accelerated imports of U.S. crops, tightening supplies.

-The U.S. Department of Agriculture reported that China canceled purchases of 140,000 tonnes of U.S. corn for delivery in the 2020/2021 marketing year, following the recent surge in prices.
+China cancelled purchases of 140,000 tonnes of U.S. corn for delivery in the 2020/2021 marketing year, following the recent surge in prices, the U.S. Department of Agriculture said.

 Yet, the USDA also reported that exporters sold 184,100 tonnes of U.S. corn to Mexico and a total of 147,320 tonnes to unknown buyers.

-In Brazil, a rival corn producer and exporter, weather forecasts showed little sign of rain relief for Brazil's dry southern crop-growing areas, analysts said.
-The unfavorable conditions kept the focus on global supply issues, despite planting progress in the United States.
+In Brazil, a rival corn producer and exporter, dry weather continues to raise crop concerns.

-Brazil's second annual crop is seen as crucial to boosting short-term availability ahead of the U.S. harvest later in the year.
+Brazil's cereal exporter association Anec said the country would ship some 32 million tonnes of corn this year, 1.6 million tonnes less than in 2020.

-(Reporting by Tom Polansek in Chicago, Sybille de la Hamaide in Paris and Naveen Thukral in Singapore; Editing by Rashmi Aich, Chizu Nomiyama and Barbara Lewis)
+(Reporting by Tom Polansek in Chicago, Sybille de la Hamaide in Paris and Naveen Thukral in Singapore; Editing by Rashmi Aich, Chizu Nomiyama, Barbara Lewis and David Gregorio)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))